-Make sure employees are aware of the corporate security policy on how to report an email scam.
-As part of your ongoing cyber security awareness campaign, remind employees through email newsletters, posters, and other communication tools of how to report email scams and who they should contact.
+Ensure employees are aware of the corporate security policy on reporting an email scam.
+As part of your ongoing cyber security awareness campaign, remind employees through email newsletters, posters, and other communication tools to report email scams and who they should contact.

 Report the email scam to the email provider

-Most email providers have built-in mechanisms that makes it easy to report an email scam.
-The report phishing button can be enabled in Outlook, Gmail, Yahoo! and other email clients.
+Most email providers have built-in mechanisms that make it easy to report an email scam.
+The report phishing button can be enabled in Outlook, Gmail, Yahoo!, and other email clients.